Buffalo Sabres: Ownership turmoil and lockout

+Post-lockout success (2005–2010)

-On January 19, 2005, the Sabres lost their main cable television broadcaster, as the Empire Sports Network (which had been on the air since 1991) ceased operations in a cost-cutting move during the Adelphia scandal and reorganization.
-(Like the Sabres, Empire had been owned by Adelphia prior to the NHL's seizure of the franchise.)
+In 2005, the Sabres lost their main cable television broadcaster, as the Empire Sports Network, which had been on the air since 1991, ceased operations during the Adelphia scandal and reorganization.
+Like the Sabres, Empire had been owned by Adelphia prior to the NHL's seizure of the franchise.
 Adelphia sold their rights to Sabres telecasts and for the 2005–06 campaign Madison Square Garden Network (MSG), a New York City-based channel which broadcasts New York Rangers, New York Islanders and New Jersey Devils games, took over the rights to broadcast Sabres games to television viewers in western New York, with the Sabres controlling all aspects of the broadcast.
 The agreement was later extended through 2017, then again through 2027.

-In 2005–06, the Sabres took off, finishing with their best record in over 20 years and clinching their first playoff berth since the 2000–01 season.
+In the 2005–06 season, the Sabres finished with their best record in over 20 years and clinching their first playoff berth since the 2000–01 season.
 The team finished the regular season with 52 wins, surpassing the 50-win mark for the first time in franchise history.
 They also finished with 110 points, their first 100-point season in 23 years and tied the 1979–80 club for the second-best point total in franchise history.
 The Sabres tied the Ottawa Senators and Carolina Hurricanes for the most wins in the Eastern Conference.
 They finished with the fifth-best record in the NHL, behind Detroit, Ottawa, Dallas and Carolina.

-Buffalo defeated the Philadelphia Flyers in the first round of the 2006 playoffs in six games and top-seeded Ottawa in five games.
-The Sabres advanced to play Carolina in their first Eastern Conference Final since 1999.
+Buffalo defeated the Philadelphia Flyers in the first round of the 2006 playoffs in six games, then the top-seeded Ottawa in five games in the second round.
+The Sabres advanced to play Carolina in their first conference finals since 1999.
 However, injuries began to mount.
-They were forced to play without four of their top defensemen (Teppo Numminen, Dmitri Kalinin, Jay McKee and Henrik Tallinder) and their top powerplay scorer (Tim Connolly) for much of the series.
+They were forced to play without four of their top defensemen, Teppo Numminen, Dmitri Kalinin, Jay McKee, and Henrik Tallinder, and their top powerplay scorer, Tim Connolly, for much of the series.
 Despite this, the Sabres forced the series to seven games before falling to the eventual Stanley Cup champions Carolina.
-The Sabres' impressive season was recognized on June 22, 2006, at the NHL Awards Ceremony when Lindy Ruff edged Hurricanes coach Peter Laviolette to win the Jack Adams Award as Coach of the Year in the closest vote in the award's history.
+The Sabres' impressive season was recognized on June 22, 2006, at the NHL Awards Ceremony when Lindy Ruff edged Hurricanes coach Peter Laviolette to win the Jack Adams Award as coach of the year in the closest vote in the award's history.
 Ruff was the second Sabres coach to win the award.